-Ve’ahavta’s TikunGen program takes teens beyond their B’nai Mitzvah year and gives them the tools to become #changemakers!
+Ve’ahavta’s TikunGen Leadership Program gives teens the tools to become #changemakers!

-Over the course of the eight-week program, TikunGen teens will Learn, Act and Give as they tackle complex social issues.
+Over the course of the eight-week program, TikunGen teens will develop leadership skills, volunteer and create a group social action and fundraising project as they tackle complex social issues as a group.

-There will be a short break approximately halfway through each workshop where snacks and water/juice will be provided.
+*There will be a short break approximately halfway through each workshop where snacks will be provided.
 Please have dinner beforehand.

 Participants will deepen their understanding about such issues as:

-Participants will also be offered the opportunity to volunteer with other special Ve’ahavta projects such as our annual Starry Nights gala, the MYTORONTO photography exhibit, the Meal Box program and the annual Passover Seder.
+Participants can earn additional volunteer hours through assisting with special Ve’ahavta projects such as our annual gala, the MYTORONTO photography exhibit, the Meal Box program and the Community Passover Seder.

-Through these activities, teens will be able to take their learning and passion and transform thought into action.
+Through these activities, teens will be able to take their learning and passion and transform it into action.

-After six weeks, participants will design a collective social action project based on what they’ve learned in the course so far.
-Weeks seven and eight will be spent developing, planning and initiating their Give project.
+Throughout the program, participants will consider their collective social action project based on what they learn and where their interests lie.
+Weeks 6-8 will be spent developing, planning and initiating their fundraising project.

 Participants will be encouraged to think independently as well as work together to come up with their project.
 This will include establishing a timeline for seeing the project through, including any future meetings with their group.